sankalpmtellur/Portfolio-2/README.md

 # Portfolio-2

-Here's the Deployed link - https://sankalpmtellur.github.io/Portfolio-2/
+Here's the Demo link - <a href="https://sankalpmtellur.github.io/Portfolio-2/">Link</a>